Test a sample policy application

 - Change the Protected Web Resource field to:

-Value Behavior https://policy.service.spgw When running a test, results in the display information related to application policy.
+Value Behavior http://policy.service.spgw When running a test, this displays information about the application policy.

 Copy and save the original back-end Protected Web Resource value.